 “How long have you been up?”

-“No but close enough.”
+“No, but close enough.”

-“What are we going to do today?”
+“So what are we going to do today?”

 “What do you mean?”

-“I mean just that: what are we going to do?
+“I mean simply that: what are we going to do?
 I’m assuming there’ll be no school, and I sure as hell can’t imagine that either of our offices will be open.
-I mean who’s even left?
+I mean who’s left?
 And I don’t think we should be outside even in the daylight until things settle down.”